 One of the hardest things is to break the patterns of people.
 Many of your potential customers will already have their regular.
 If they are quite happy there then why would they visit you?
 Why would they take the risk to come into your shop instead of their usual?
 After all, they don't know it can be better until they have tried it.

 There could be a couple of reasons why someone would try your coffee shop:

 You can of course design it yourself or get it designed by a webdesign company.
 A good free option is to start a site with Facebook and/or Twitter and to use social networking to promote your business right from the start.
-Talk to us, we can help with designing a website.
+You can also use software such as Weebly.

 The hardest thing is to break someone's daily routine.
 Most people already have their regular and are probably happy going there day in day out.
 They want to try some other coffee shops sometimes but it can be a risk for them so they like to stick with what they know.

 You have to find a way to break in and give them a reason to give you a try.
 This might be a wonderful review or recommendation from someone they know.
 But word of mouth can take some time and you need to promote and take advantage of the fact that you have just opened.

 Imagine you shop at your favourite supermarket all the time.
 What would make you try another new supermarket down the road?

 How much do you have to spend on marketing?
 What is your marketing budget?
 Do you think you have a couple of hundred pounds available?

 If you have a few hundred pounds for marketing then why not give away 1000 coffees.
 It won't really cost you much.
 Simply go out on the street with some free vouchers that entitle people to any free coffee.
 Call it a celebration of the fact that you have just opened up and you would like to invite anyone for a free coffee.